 M.E.T.
 2023 students Pedro Pachuca, James Li, and Mason Freeny are the co-founders of SportVue, a start-up aimed at revolutionizing the way sport players train.

 Manav Rathod is a junior studying EECS and Business in the Management, Entrepreneurship, & Technology Program (MET) program planning to graduate in Spring 2021.
 He is originally from Okemos, Michigan.
 On campus, Manav is involved in the MET student board, the Metrobot Project, and the Berkeley Artificial Intelligence Research (BAIR), as well as serving as a staff member for various computer science classes.
 Outside of his various professional interests, Manav enjoys reading non-fiction books about tech, learning about human psychology and philosophy, education, leadership, playing board games, and going on walks around campus with his friends.

 The M.E.T. team is thrilled to announce Dr. Saikat Chaudhuri as the inaugural Faculty Director for the M.E.T.
 Program, after an extensive international search conducted by a committee with faculty and administrators from the College of Engineering and the Haas School of Business.

 The M.E.T.
 Entrepreneurial Fellows Program is a pilot program envisioned by the M.E.T. community and made possible by generous support from the M.E.T.
 Advisory Board.
-Each student selected will receive a stipend of $2000/month ($6000 total) for 10-12 weeks of full-time work with an affiliated startup between June and August.
+Each student selected will receive a grant of $2000/month ($6000 total) for 10-12 weeks of full-time work with an affiliated startup between June and August.